Where to Find the Darkest Skies in Central Utah

 The vaulting night sky is a universe of wonder with thousands of glinting stars sprinkled across the inky firmament.
 The Milky Way arches overhead in a glow of starry clouds and the planets and zodiac constellations move in a stately parade across the blackness.
 In a world of brilliantly lit cities and urban corridors, Utah remains one of the best places left to glimpse the night sky.

-Nowhere do the stars twinkle brighter than in Utah, with its 18 designated International Dark Sky Places, more than any other area in the world.
+Nowhere do the stars twinkle brighter than in Utah, with its 18 designated International Dark Sky Places, more than any other area in the world (Read: Utah After Dark).
 The state offers perfect conditions for stargazing, with little light pollution from cities, plenty of remote landscapes and clear night skies with few clouds.

 The International Dark Sky Places Program was founded in 2001 to promote and protect the world’s night skies, through educational programs, responsible lighting, and designating towns, parklands and wild areas as starry sanctuaries.
 While more than 130 dark sky places are preserved, Utah leads the way into the darkness with 16 International Dark Sky Parks, including four national parks, five national monuments, five state parks, one city park and one International Dark Sky Sanctuary at Rainbow Bridge.
 It also has two International Dark Sky Communities, including Helper City, designated in March 2020 for its pristine night skies and commitment to protecting the darkness.